SAFETY

 Q. What is the most important thing to know?

 A. It is extremely important to know exactly where your trip will end (the "take out" point).
+Call now to reserve.

 Q. Do you charge extra for children, pets, etc?

 A. No (with paying adult).
 All prices are per canoe or kayak.
 Your dog or cat can join the fun.
 Your dog will love it, your cat however may not.
+Call us today to reserve for you and your furry friend.

 Q. Do you have life jackets for children?

 A. Yes, we have jackets for children weighing over 25 lbs.
 All children age 12 and under must wear a life jacket.
 You must bring your own life jacket for children under 25 lbs.
+Call now to reserve.

 Q. Do you provide shuttle service if I have my own canoe or kayak?

 A. Yes, for a small fee we can shuttle you and your craft.
+You can call now to reserve your haul.

 Q. What forms of payment do you accept?